carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 {: .language-groovy }

 Finally, a filtering condition can be defined by using any a boolean predicate.
-A predicate is expressed by a closure returning a boolean value.
+A predicate is expressed by a closure,`{}`, returning a boolean value.
 For example the following fragment shows how filter a channel emitting numbers so that the only X is returned:

 ~~~
 chr_ch = channel